khajer/digital-twin-poc/readme.md

 # POC digital twin
 Playground for digital Twin Concept.

-this project is a simulating function. it makes models from from data (csv) with MLyou adjust input data. and see the result
+this project is a simulating function. it makes models from from data (csv) with ML. you adjust input data. and see the result

 Objective
 - You have the model.